eun07/eun07/README.md

 - 👋 Hi, I’m Sieun.
-- 👀 I’m interested in Cloud and Database
+- 👀 I’m interested in Cloud Native Project and Database
-- 🌱 I’m currently learning database
+- 🌱 I’m currently learning on database and backend
-- 💞️ I’m looking to collaborate on
-- 📫 How to reach me ...

 <!---
 eun07/eun07 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.